8 Types of Self-Care for Caregivers: Which Help Most?

 Customize your self-care for your specific needs

-Self-care is not a one size fits all activity.
-Like each of us has our taste in cars, we can have our personal preferences on what satisfies our self-care hunger.
+Self-care is not a one-size-fits-all activity.
+As with cars, each of us has our own taste; we have personal preferences about what satisfies our self-care needs.

 Test drive a few ideas from these eight categories and take note of what makes you feel like rolling down the windows and cranking up the tunes.